 - aging in place design standards

-To learn more about rural design strategies used in past CIRD workshops, visit Your Town newsletters.
+To learn more about rural design strategies used in past CIRD workshops, visit our Where We Work page.